kubeslice-ent/egs-installation/README.md

    - **Refer to the prerequisite documentation** to ensure proper configuration for metrics scraping:
      - **[EGS Controller Prerequisites](docs/EGS-Controller-Prerequisites.md)** - For Prometheus and PostgreSQL configuration
      - **[EGS Worker Prerequisites](docs/EGS-Worker-Prerequisites.md)** - For GPU Operator and monitoring configuration
+   - **📋 For multi-cluster setup examples with existing infrastructure, see [Multi-Cluster Installation Example](multi-cluster-example.yaml)**
    - **Verify that your existing components** are properly configured to scrape EGS metrics
    - **Ensure proper RBAC permissions** and network policies are in place